Ethorbit/steamcmd-server-docker/README.md

 This will update and validate files in the background when the server is started; it's on by default.
 To disable automatic updates: change this to 0.

+* `SRCDS_UPDATE_INTERVAL`

+The interval (in seconds) to update the server while it's running.

+This only works if auto updating is enabled.

 * `SRCDS_UPDATE`

 This is only useful if you have `SRCDS_AUTOUPDATE` set to 0.
 Having this option set to 1 means when the container runs: an update and file validation process will take place, and the server won't start until it's done.